 Now here, now gone

-Any of us who is close to another harbors at least some fear of a day when that person will walk out of sight and never be seen again.
+Any of us who is close to another harbors at least some fear of a day when that person will simply no longer exist.
 Maborosi opens on such a note: an old woman, the grandmother of a girl named Yumiko, wanders out of her house.
 She ignores little Yumiko's pleas to come home, and is never seen again.

 Years later, a fully grown Yumiko (Makiko Esumi), is happily married to a genial young man named Ikuo (Tadanobu Asano).
 They have an infant son, Yuichi, and they live simply but with great affection for each other.
 At one point Ikuo's bike is stolen, and he responds by stealing another one for himself from a relatively wealthy neighborhood and repainting it so it won't be spotted.